 Ph.D. in Global Leadership and Change

 The Tiffin University Ph.D. in Global Leadership and Change is designed with a curriculum to appreciate the challenges and tremendous opportunities within today’s cross-cultural work environment.
 Practitioners in leadership roles in today’s business and educational settings have frequently been ignored by the traditional delivery of Ph.D. programs and the extensive residency requirements within these programs.
 Tiffin University’s program is offered utilizing an online format and contains limited residency requirements.
-The interpersonal approach of faculty engagement allow students to work independently, but never alone.
+The interpersonal approach of faculty engagement allows students to work independently, but never alone.